How to Become a Psychologist

 - Sport and exercise psychology.

-There’s no need to pick a specialisation at the outset of your degree, as you may find yourself drawn to a particular area of study later.
+There’s no need to pick an area of practice at the outset of your degree, as you may find yourself drawn to a particular area of study later.

 Enrol with the University of Adelaide

-The University of Adelaide’s Graduate Diploma in Psychology offers a pathway to diverse careers and the opportunity to engage in further postgraduate study.
+The University of Adelaide’s Graduate Diploma in Psychology and Graduate Diploma in Psychology (Advanced) offer a pathway to diverse careers and the opportunity to engage in further postgraduate study.

 Download a brochure to learn more about how to become a psychologist with the University of Adelaide.